Robot Control Stack: A Lean Ecosystem for Robot Learning at Scale

 This approach differs fundamentally from traditional robotics experiments, where machine learning is often only a small part of the overall method and trained models become part of a predefined system architecture.
 Software packages for robotics are often designed based on this principle~\cite{yarp, ros} and thus do not fit well with machine learning-focused research, where the robot setup becomes part of the training and inference loop, not the other way around.
 Many simulators targeted at robot learning solve this issue and scale well for highly parallelized training, but lack core robotics functionality and offer only limited support for controlling physical robots~\cite{metaworld,robosuite,maniskill3}.
 As a result, research on \vla{}s and robot learning in general still requires customization for every new setup, model, and task.
 What is still missing is a software ecosystem that flexibly adapts to the unique properties of individual robot setups, integrates well with community standards to enable sharing of models and data, and interfaces seamlessly with state-of-the-art machine learning tools and workflows to support research and development of new models and methods.

 In this work, we propose \emph{Robot Control Stack (\rcs{})}, a library and tool set for robot learning that has been designed from the ground up for research on \vla{}s. \rcs{} is based on a lightweight layered architecture that can be easily extended at different levels of abstraction.
 This is illustrated in \autoref{fig:overview}.
 At its core, \rcs{} provides C++ interfaces to support components with low-level APIs, and unify control between the integrated MuJoCo simulation~\cite{mujoco} and the actual robot hardware.
-A complementary Gymnasium-based~\cite{gymnasium} Python API with modular environment wrappers enables the convenient implementation of high-level applications, such as data collection, deployment of trained policies, or traditional task and motion planning.
-The tight integration with MuJoCo not only enables seamless sim-to-real and real-to-sim support but also provides a digital twin-based safeguard for the physical robot.
+A complementary Gymnasium-based~\cite{gymnasium} Python API with modular environment wrappers enables the convenient implementation of high-level applications, such as data collection, deployment of trained policies, or traditional task and motion planning, while the tight integration with MuJoCo enables seamless sim-to-real and real-to-sim support.
 In brief, \rcs{} is a lean ecosystem for robot learning, \emph{built to adapt to your application, rather than forcing you to adapt to it}.